Converse Barrier Certificates for Finite-time Safety Verification of Continuous-time Perturbed Deterministic Systems: Introduction

-Hamilton-Jacobi equations have been widely utilized in solving optimal control problems \cite{bardi1997optimal}.
-In recent decades, their application has been extended to reachability analysis (e.g., \cite{mitchell2005time,margellos2011hamilton,xue2022differential}).
-Previous studies have shown that the reachable sets of interest correspond to certain (sub)super level sets of viscosity solutions of Hamilton-Jacobi equations.
-However, efficient methods for solving these equations have been lacking.
-To address this challenge, \cite{xue2019robust,xue2019inner} introduced barrier-like constraints for computing inner approximations of robust invariant sets and reach-avoid sets.
+Hamilton-Jacobi equations have been widely utilized in solving optimal control problems \cite{bardi1997optimal} and, in recent decades, have been extended to reachability analysis (e.g., \cite{mitchell2005time,margellos2011hamilton,xue2022differential}).
+In this framework, reachable sets correspond to specific (sub)super level sets of the equation's viscosity solutions.
+While substantial work has focused on scalable numerical approximations to mitigate the computational challenge of finding exact solutions \cite{bansal2017hamilton}, alternative approaches have sought efficiency through relaxation.
+Notably, \cite{xue2019robust,xue2019inner} introduced barrier-like constraints for computing inner approximations of robust invariant sets and reach-avoid sets.
 These constraints are obtained via relaxing Hamilton-Jacobi equations, and can be efficiently solved using semi-definite programming tools, particularly for polynomial systems.
 Notably, \cite{xue2019inner} demonstrated the existence of a continuously differentiable solution to the established constraint, which can approximate the viscosity solution of the original Hamilton-Jacobi equation with arbitrary accuracy.
-In this paper, we extend the methodology proposed by \cite{xue2019inner} to the finite-time safety verification of continuous-time deterministic systems and establish that the existence of a time-dependent barrier certificate is a necessary and sufficient condition for system safety.
+In this paper, we extend the methodology proposed by \cite{xue2019inner} to the finite-time safety verification of continuous-time deterministic systems and establish that there exists a time-dependent barrier certificate if and only if the system is safe.
+We emphasize that although both barrier-certificate computation and Hamilton–Jacobi reachability analysis face computational challenges for general nonlinear systems, our theoretical results establish the fundamental completeness of the barrier-certificate approach for finite-time safety verification.
+This existence guarantee allows computational efforts to focus on developing efficient approximation methods without fundamental limitations.
+While our proof builds upon the approximation framework in \cite{xue2019inner}, it extends that framework by establishing necessary and sufficient conditions specifically for finite-time safety through barrier certificates.
+This theoretical foundation motivates the design of specialized computational methods that may alleviate the curse of dimensionality inherent in direct Hamilton–Jacobi solutions.

-This paper is structured as follows: Section \ref{pre} introduces the finite-time safety verification problem of interest and time-dependent barrier certificates used for addressing it.
-Section \ref{problem_solving} proves that there exists a time-dependent barrier certificate if and only if the system is safe over the specified time horizon.
-Section \ref{con} concludes this work.